-Investment in infrastructure, transport networks and faster internet speeds have resulted in a wave of businesses moving North and descending on the city – from start-ups to big brands and government branches.
+Investment in infrastructure, transport networks and faster internet speeds have resulted in a wave of businesses moving north –from start-ups to big brands and government branches.
 At the same time, foreign direct investment continues to transform the city and its industries.

 1. A FAST-GROWING DIGITAL SCENE AND CREATIVE SECTOR

-Leeds’ economy is the second-fastest growing in the UK after London.
+Leeds’ economy is one of the fastest growing in the UK after London.
 A large part of the city’s rapid economic growth stems from its burgeoning digital and creative scene.
 Today, the digital sector contributes £1.3 billion to the city’s economy and is home to 19 of the North’s fastest growing tech businesses.

-The wider Yorkshire region hosts a fast-growing tech ecosystem, with a number of fintech, cyber security, data analytics, telecoms and education technology companies.
-In the wider region – which includes Wakefield and Harrogate and the cities of York and Bradford – the digital sector contributes £6.5 billion to the economy and employs 102,000 people across 12,300 businesses.
+A recent study on business 'scale-ups' (companies which have achieved three years of 20% growth in revenues or employees) shows Leeds is one of the UK’s foremost centres for fast growing firms, behind only London and Cambridge.
+The wider Yorkshire region hosts a fast-growing tech ecosystem, with a number of FinTech, cyber security, data analytic and education technology companies.
+In the wider region the digital sector contributes £6.5 billion to the economy and employs 102,000 people across 12,300 businesses.

-Recent times have seen a number of the UK’s creative powerhouses relocate their headquarters to Leeds, including Channel 4, showing the Leeds digital tech sector continues to grow at an attractive rate.
+A number of the UK’s creative powerhouses have also relocated their headquarters to Leeds, including Channel 4, showing the Leeds digital tech sector continues to grow at an attractive rate.

 2. AN INFLUX OF FOREIGN DIRECT INVESTMENT

-2019 saw a rise in investment across sectors, including fintech and computer manufacturing, from a number of overseas players, and companies like Sky Betting & Gaming and Rockstar Games show it’s possible to scale-up an international business from the city.
+2019 saw a rise in investment across sectors, including FinTech and computer manufacturing, from a number of overseas players, and companies like Sky Betting & Gaming and Rockstar Games.

-The data, fintech and media sectors, continue to get a boost with Sports media company Perform Group (DAZN), business software intelligence company, Panintelligience, Sandstone Technology, Estonian-based Fitek, Hudl and Mastek each making investments in the city, as well as home-grown businesses like Datashed and Synap putting Leeds on the map.
+The data, FinTech and media sectors continue to grow in the city.
+Notably, sports media company Perform Group (DAZN), business software intelligence company, Panintelligience, as well as home-grown businesses like Datashed and Synap have firmly put Leeds on the map.

 3. SUPPORTED BY A STRONG TALENT PIPELINE

 Scaling up and building a successful business requires the right talent, support and ecosystems.
-The region has an annual talent pipeline of 39,000 graduates of which 18,000 are in STEAM subjects.
+The region has an annual talent pipeline of 39,000 graduates of which 18,000 are in STEM subjects (Science, Technology, Engineering and Mathematics).
 Yorkshire is home to eight of the top academic institutions in the country and the the University of Leeds School of Computing regularly ranks as one of the best in the country, providing a constant stream of tech talent to start-ups and growing enterprises.

 Many large companies are forming links with educational institutions, from graduate schemes to collaborating on research and development to the recruitment of graduates.
-Scaled Insights, a Canadian artificial intelligence start-up, had developed links with the University of Leeds for some time and recently announced Leeds as the location of its new UK headquarters.
+Scaled Insights, a Canadian artificial intelligence start-up, has recently announced Leeds as the location of its new UK headquarters, havinghad developed links with the University of Leeds for some time and recently announced Leeds as the location of its new UK headquarters.